training-mode/ruby/intro/4_data_structures/README.md

 family.delete_at(3) # Removes Meg
 ```

-**Multidimensional arrays** are the last kind array you should know at this time.
+**Multidimensional arrays** are the last kind of array you should know at this time.
 An "array-of-arrays" is the most basic container which stores other containers.
 You'll find this in all sorts of programs.

 ```ruby
 student_grades = [[100,97,99], [95,90,97], [0,0,0]]